 Participated in a number of local and international conferences in accounting, auditing and taxation.
-His firm organised a number of conferences and symposia with the National Bank of Egypt and other organisations.
+His firm organized a number of conferences and symposia with the National Bank of Egypt and other organizations.

-Published the periodical 'Al Margaa' which Mostafa Shawki & Co. issues every quarter.
-It is considered a specialised reference publication and includes major professional and academic research in the fields of audit, accountancy and taxation.
+Published the periodical 'Al Margaa' which Mostafa Shawki issues every quarter.
+It is considered a specialized reference publication and includes major professional and academic research in the fields of audit, accountancy and taxation.
 Its importance and reputation for spreading accounting knowledge and developments in the profession in Egypt are due to Mostafa Shawki who conceived the idea of this publication.